When you recycle your mattress (foam or futon) and box spring, you reduce the amount of waste going to our landfill.

 - Label it “contains bedbugs”.

-Learn about controlling bedbugs in a Vancouver Coastal Health guide.
+Learn about controlling bedbugs External website, opens in new tab in a Vancouver Coastal Health guide.

 Recycling over 8 mattresses

-To recycle more than the maximum amount of mattresses accepted at the Transfer Station or Landfill, first contact a private mattress recycling company.
-If you can't find a company to recycle the mattresses, dispose them at the Landfill for a fee.
+To recycle more than the maximum amount of mattresses accepted at the transfer Station or landfill, first contact a private mattress recycling company.